How to Hunt Coyotes at Night

-95. Light Color: Ask three hunters and you’ll get four answers.
+What’s the best light color?
+Ask three hunters and you’ll get four answers.
 I’ve started using white.
 I film my night hunts, and I’ve noticed that coyotes, fox, and bobcat will come in to a white light.
 White is ideal, but I know some prefer green or red.
 You can see a little better with green vs. red.
 Eyes pop with red.
 Red is more traditional.
 Green is more popular.
 See, now you’re even more confused.
 I say choose what you’re leaning toward.
-Watch the episode below, and see they’re using white light, and a lot of it.
+Watch the preview below, and see they’re using white light, and a lot of it.

-97. Halo: Once you’ve identified a pair of eyes, use the edge of your light as a “halo” effect to follow the animal.
+Halo the Animals: Once you’ve identified a pair of eyes, use the edge of your light as a “halo” effect to follow the animal.
 Most of the time you want to avoid shining the brightest part of the beam directly into their eyes.
+Once you get light on them, don’t take it off.
 Some don’t care about using a halo method, the video above shows that it doesn’t matter much.
 Not all coyotes respond the same, no two dogs are alike.
 Treat them different as you watch their body language.
 Remember, the light is your camouflage!

 Have you followed and subscribed to our channels?

-98. Wiggle it: When hunting with a partner and especially with a cameraman, let them know you’re on an animal by wiggling the light every once in a while.
+Wiggle the Light: When hunting with a partner and especially with a cameraman, let them know you’re on an animal by wiggling the light every once in awhile.
 The person with the light can see the eyes reflecting, but a person standing five feet away might not be able to see the same thing.
 Let them know by wiggling the light that you have something in your line of sight.
 This also prevents you from speaking, it’s best to use non-verbal communication when you can.

-99. Distance: Judging the distance at night can be hard to do.
+Shooting Distance at Night: Judging the distance at night can be hard to do.
 Make some mental notes before you start calling as to what you think the range is in the area you’re calling.
 Talk to your partner about range estimates and familiarize yourself with the terrain.
 It looks a lot different at night.
 I will not shoot much further than 125 yards at night.
 I don’t feel it’s ethical to take long range shots at night.
-You never know if it’s the neighbors dog, a deer fawn, or what’s behind the animal that could cause potential harm.
+You never know if it’s the neighbor’s dog, a deer fawn, or what’s behind the animal that could cause potential harm.
 Be safe and make good shooting decisions at night.
 Don’t do something that you’ll regret later.

 Article by Grand View Outdoors: Judging Distance at Night